 - Tomatoes: Beefsteak or any big juicy tomato is great for this recipe.
 It's not a true salsa without tomatoes!

 - Onion: Aromatic that adds to the flavor.
+A white onion is best, but you could also use a yellow onion or red onion.

 Directions